 Living Beyond Breast Cancer

-Founded in 1991, Living Beyond Breast Cancer (LBBC) offers trustworthy educational materials online and focuses on connecting people diagnosed with breast cancer with survivors of the disease.
+Founded in 1991, Living Beyond Breast Cancer (LBBC) provide trustworthy educational materials and focus on connecting people with breast cancer with survivors of the condition.

-An estimated 83.2 percent of total funds go directly toward programs and services.
+An estimated 83.4% of their total funds go directly toward programs and services.

 Many companies sell products containing the now iconic emblem of a pink ribbon, pledging to donate the proceeds to a breast cancer charity.

 Breast cancer activist and survivor Charlotte Hayley inspired the design of the pink ribbon, which is still in use today.